mchirkin/number-pretify/README.md

 delimeter | Integer part delimeter for every 3 digits | ' '
 precision | Number of digits in fractional part |
-decimalMark | Symbol used to separate the integer part from the fractional part | ','
+decimalMark | Symbol used to separate the integer part from the fractional part | ',' suffix | String that will be added after number |

 ### Example
 ```javascript